GuideFinOpstoolingarchitecture

 5. The board reporting includes AI spend as a real line item with allocation methodology, not "AI services" as a single number - governance produced the breakdown.

-6. Runaway agent costs are stopped mid-execution, not discovered after the bill arrives — governance enforces budget gates.
+6. Runaway agent costs are stopped before the next provider call, not discovered after the bill arrives - governance enforces budget gates in the request path.

 7. Month close includes AI spend on the same calendar as every other COGS line - governance closes the period.
 (See The AI month close.)